onap/dcaegen2-deployments/cm-container/README.md

 ## The `setup-secret.sh` script
 When Kubernetes starts a container, it mounts a directory containing the credentials that the container needs to access the Kubernetes API on the local Kubernetes cluster.
 The mountpoint is `/var/run/secrets/kubernetes.io/serviceaccount`.
 Something about the way that Cloudify Manager is started (possibly because `/sbin/init` is run) causes this mountpoint to be hidden.   `setup-secret.sh` will recreate the directory if it's not present and symbolically link it to a copy of the credentials mounted at `/secret` in the container file system.
 This gives Cloudify Manager the credentials that the Kubernetes plugin needs to deploy Kubernetes-based DCAE components.

-`setup-secret.sh` needs to run after '/sbin/init'.
-The Dockerfile installs it in the `rc.local` script that runs at startup.

 ## Cleaning up Kubernetes components deployed by Cloudify Manager
 Using the `helm undeploy` (or `helm delete`) command will destroy the Kubernetes components deployed via helm.
 In an ONAP deployment